MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/suggested-replies.md

 ## Copilot preview features

-Allow sellers to benefit from the latest new features before they are generally available.
+Allow sellers to benefit from the preview features before they are generally available.
 By default, preview features are turned off.
 You can turn them on in Viva Sales admin settings.

 Following are the preview features: